bridgedb/docker/README.md

 ```
 docker-machine ip
 ```
 Below is the command for running the Docker Image.
-In the command, change [PORT1] and [PORT2] to configure ports that are not yet in use in your system.
-If the ports 8183 and 8080 are not yet in use, you can simply use those for [PORT1] and [PORT2] respectively.
-The environment variable [SERVER_URL] defines the host URL, depending on where the Docker Image will be run.
-If you do a local deployment, the [SERVER_URL] should be http://localhost, with the [PORT1] that you chose.
+In the command, change `[PORT1]` to configure ports that are not yet in use in your system.
+If the ports 8183 is not yet in use, you can simply use that one for `[PORT1]`.
+The environment variable `[SERVER_URL]` defines the host URL, depending on where the Docker Image will be run.
+If you do a local deployment, the `[SERVER_URL]` should be http://localhost, with the `[PORT1]` that you chose.
+The `[TAG]` corresponds to the version of the Docker image that you pulled.

 ```
-sudo docker run --name bridgedb --rm -p [PORT1]:8183 -p [PORT2]:8080 -e SERVER_URL='[SERVER_URL]:[PORT1]' bigcatum/bridgedb:latest
+sudo docker run --name bridgedb --rm -p [PORT1]:8183 -e SERVER_URL='[SERVER_URL]:[PORT1]' bigcatum/bridgedb:[TAG]
 ```
 ## Opening the docker image in a browser

-To enter the docker image in a browser, Windows users should enter the IP-adress of the VirtualBox, followed by ':8080/swagger/'.
-On Linux, the docker image can be entered by writing 'http://localhost:8080/swagger/' in the browser.
+To enter the docker image in a browser, Windows users should enter the IP-adress of the VirtualBox, followed by ':[PORT1]'.
+On Linux, the docker image can be entered by writing 'http://localhost:[PORT1]' in the browser.

 ## Stopping the running container